 Now that I have spent a few hours to try to re-acclimate myself to flying a general aviation aircraft, I’ve noticed that my aviation senses have begun to reawaken.
-I seem to pick up on little things again.
-Things I haven’t seen or felt in over 20 years.
+I seem to … Continue reading Reawakening my five senses in relation to airplanes

 When I first discussed details about finishing my Private Pilot’s License with Troy Walker, the Greenville Airport manger, he told me about the Greenville Pilot’s Association, the local EAA chapter 1382.
 They hold monthly meetings, host a fly-in each Fall at the airport, introduce kids to aviation through a Young Eagles program and members enjoy free use of the flight simulator.

 I decided if I was going to throttle up for this flying endeavor that this organization would be a good opportunity to make some contacts and get to know some of the people I’ll see around the airport.
 Maybe even get invited on a ride along sometime in the future.

 The best way to learn about news going around the airport locally or regionally is by talking to those connected to the local general aviation network.
 You might see some chatter on social media if you get to be friends with other pilots, but it seems to me the best source of information is through the time-honored mode of communication — conversation.